Table of Contents

 Gargle with decoction of galls added with alum.

-The galls are boiled, crushed and applied externally on affected body part.
+The galls are boiled, crushed, and applied externally on the affected body part.

 The gall powder is dusted on wounds.